meimisaki/CSXtoXP3/README.md

 **DO NOT report translation errors in the text to me, that data comes from the .csx filed you supplied.**

 # Credits
+The current version is a complete rewrite by [meimisaki](https://github.com/meimisaki).

 Yosuga no Sora Conversion Tool written by [MrWicked](https://github.com/TheRealMrWicked) under [GPL License](https://github.com/TheRealMrWicked/Yosuga-no-Sora-Patch-Conversion/blob/main/LICENSE).

 CSXtool written by Amanojaku.